-Underground long-hole open stoping mining method is planned to be used at the niobium deposit.
+The underground long-hole open stoping mining method is to be used at the niobium deposit.

 Carbonatite at the deposit is intruded by older Precambrian granitic and low to medium grade metamorphic basement rocks, which are overlain by more than 200m of Paleozoic marine sedimentary rocks of the Pennsylvanian age.

 The carbonatite contains dolomite, calcite chlorite, barite, phlogopite, pyrochlore, serpentine, fluorite and quartz.
 Niobium, titanium, scandium and rare earth elements (REE) are primarily hosted in the dolomite-carbonatite and lamprophyre rocks.